davidthings/web-interface/README.md

 Internals:
 - Transport is chosen at runtime: `webserial` if `navigator.serial` exists, otherwise `mock`
-- `WebSerialTransport` listens for `navigator.serial` `disconnect` events and surfaces them
+- `WebSerialTransport` follows the canonical pattern: single reader/writer, one read loop, flush+release on close; emits structured errors with `{ where, lost, name, message, stack, raw }` and surfaces `navigator.serial` disconnects
+- `SerialClient` flushes any buffered partial line on disconnect and passes structured errors to the UI
-- `LineCodec` buffers raw chunks → splits into lines by selected EOL and forwards to client as `line` events
+- `LineCodec` buffers raw chunks → splits into lines by EOL; incoming split is tolerant of CRLF/LF/CR regardless of the selected outgoing EOL

 ## Prerequisites